bablobko/WebCrawler/README.md

     Crawling Completed

 5. To get more information about the domain under investigation, after crawling is completed,  please hit curl http://localhost:9879/url/desc

+# Further Changes

+1. If given a chance to further develop this, I would make it more distributed and more multithreaded, using join to combine the result from various threads and return back the final result.

+2. The Frontier containing the URL would be a more elaborate datastructure with several components of various data structures like queue, priority queue and several other required things.

+3. robot.txt would be incorporated so as to skip the urls from crawling procedure.
+That would have added to the politeness of the crawler.

+4. No effort has been made in the submitted code for circumventing the spider traps.
+Given more time I would have certainly incorporated that in my crawler.

+5. The design should be more scalable by adding more bandwidth and more machines to jack up the carwling rate.

+6. Crawler should be running continuously and always fetching fresh content.
+That would be incorporated with more time at hand.